Neuravoid/42_Push_Swap/README.md

 - Input parsing and validation (including duplicate and non-integer detection).
 - Dynamic stack management using linked lists.
 - Optimized sorting algorithm:
-  - Specific small-stack algorithms (e.g., 2–5 elements).
+  - Specific small-stack algorithms (e.g., 2-3-4 elements).
-  - Efficient chunking method for larger stacks.
+  - Turkish algorithm for larger stacks.
-- Memory management:
+- Bonus:
+  - **checker** program implemented.
+  - Reads operations from `stdin` using a custom-made `get_next_line`.
+  - Verifies if the sequence of operations correctly sorts the list.
+  - Handles memory management carefully, ensuring no leaks even in error cases.
 - Proper `malloc` and `free` usage to avoid memory leaks.
 - Norm-compliant and efficient code.

 ## Installation